 Dugway Proving Grounds Frequency-Modulated Continuous-Wave (FM/CW) Boundary Layer RADAR Measurement Imagery (FMCW)

 This dataset contains the Dugway Proving Ground's Frequency-Modulated Continuous-Wave (FM/CW) Boundary Layer RADAR measurement data.
 Data covers the months of September 2012, October 2012, and May 2013 during the Mountain Terrain Atmospheric Modeling and Observations Field Experimental Component (MATERHORN-X) campaign.
 The data format for this profiling radar is jpeg image files.
 These are original files and have not undergone quality control procedures.
+The time stamps are based off of UTC time for all the instruments for the MATERHORN-X data, unless it was stated otherwise.
 Please refer to the included readme and description PDF files for more information on the data and instrument.

 |Subscribe||Subscribe to receive email when new or updated data is available.|